 Boundaries: North: Maple Grove; East: Highway 169; South: Ridgemont Avenue, Luce Line Hiking and Biking Trail; West: Ferndale Road/Brockton Lane; area: 36 square miles

-Plymouth has been involved in a planned development process since 1973, which has created pockets of industrial/commercial development along main roads, and a wide range of available housing, both owneroccupied and rental.
+Plymouth has been involved in a planned development process since 1973, which has created pockets of industrial/commercial development along main roads and a wide range of available housing, both owneroccupied and rental.
 The neighborhoods of Alterra and Pintall off Vicksburg Lane are townhome areas; Fox Run between Vicksburg and Dunkirk contains recently built, two-story wood and brick, single-family houses with triple garages.
-Older neighborhoods contain a mix of ramblers, bungalows, 1970s split-levels, and two-story houses with double garages-these on more rolling and wooded lots than new developments.
+Older neighborhoods have a mix of ramblers, bungalows, 1970s split-levels, and two-story homes with double garages-these on more rolling and wooded lots than new developments.
 Many of the new neighborhoods look like gated communitieswithout the gate.

-The city's newsletter, The Plymouth News, and the "City Recreation Booklet" are mailed to all residents and businesses, keeping them informed of upcoming events and elections.
+The city's newsletter, The Plymouth News, and the "City Recreation Booklet" are mailed to all residents and businesses, informing them of upcoming events and elections.
 Cable Channel 37 broadcasts city announcements and provides gavel-to-gavel coverage of city council and Planning Commission meetings.
 Cable 12 News also covers local government.
-Local cable service is being upgraded in order to provide more channel choices, better reception and two-way high-speed internet access and digital telephone service.
+Local cable service is being upgraded to provide more channel choices, better reception and two-way high-speed internet access, and digital telephone service.

 People like to live in Plymouth.
 It's safe.
-It has many resources for families, and most day to day necessities and services are available only a few minutes' drive away.
-It seems surprising, then, that it does not have is its own schools.
+It has many resources for families, and most day-to-day necessities and services are available only a few minutes' drives away.
+It seems surprising, then, that it does not have is its schools.
 Instead, it is served by four highly-regarded school districts: Wayzata #284, Robbinsdale #281, Osseo #279, and Hopkins #270 (see Child Care and Schools).
 Web Site: www.ci.plymouth.mn.us

 Area Code: 763